 Samaritan Center is focused on offering emergency assistance while keeping a clients' dignity intact.
+They only offer services in Eastern Hamilton County.
+Appointments are needed as well as supporting documentation, and all resources are limited and susceptible to change.
 The charity addresses needs including housing, food, affordable health care, nutrition, rent, and other vital needs.
-The goal is to provide the low income family in Hamilton County Tennessee as they work to return to self-sufficiency.
+The goal is to provide the low income family in the area of eatern Hamilton County Tennessee as they work to return to self-sufficiency.

 The financial aid can address short term expenses as the client gains stability.
 Samaritan Center employees, volunteers and supporters provide social services that bring the client help for paying bills in an emergency as well as hope for tomorrow.
 The Samaritan Center may have money for the following living expenses, provided they qualify.